LarsNorlander/dev-diary/swift.md

 ### 11:09 AM

 Finished up the basic functionality of the app.
 So I could now add new selfies, edit their titles, and then delete them.
 Up next will be adding metadata for location.

+## August 31, 2018

+### 9:41 AM

+Today I got to work on the location library of iOS.
+This allowed me to add location data to Selfiegram's images and show a map.
+The map could be tapped and will open the Maps app to show you the general area where a selfie has been taken.